martosaur/instructor_lite/pages/migrating_from_instructor.md

 * You need more customization (e.g. using `Tesla` instead of `Req`)
 * You want to have fine-grained control over side-effects (e.g. delay executing requests to use [Batch API](https://platform.openai.com/docs/guides/batch))
 * You plan to tinker with the library's source code or write your own adapters
+* You've run into issues and and are on the path to your own fork

 ❌ You might not want to switch if:
 * Instructor already works for you and you want things to continue to "just work"